 This is an opportunity for Christ Church members with medical training and Spanish translation skills to help give back to the local community by volunteering.

 ICM continues to be an important outreach program and has partnered with St. Mary’s Food Bank to be one of their four target food distribution outlets in the Valley.

 ICM uses prescription bottles (push down & lock caps) to distribute toiletries to their clients.
 Please bring your empty medication bottles (remove labels please!) and leave them in the ICM box near the West entrance of the Narthex.
 Contributions of large bottles of toiletry items such as shampoo, baby shampoo, body wash, body lotion, razors, and other useful items such as clothing donations would be very helpful to ICM's clients, as well.

-Volunteers also meet the 3rd Saturday of each month from 8:45 – 11:00 a.m., where food and clothing is sorted to help benefit Interfaith Cooperative Ministries.
+Volunteers also meet the 3rd Saturday of each month from 8:45 – 11:00 a.m. to sort food and clothing for ICM.